bilnxny/bilnxny/README.md

 echo "[+] Report responsibly.
 Disclosure is a duty, not a trophy." echo "[+] Break things to understand them.
 Fix nothing without permission." echo "[+] Share knowledge.
-The community made you — give back." echo "[+] Stay curious.
+The community made you — give back." echo "[+] Mentor the next generation.
+You were once a beginner too." echo "[+] Stay curious.
 Stay humble.
 Stay legal." echo "[+] HACK THE PLANET 🌍"
 ```